Wespazjan Kochowski: Life

 In 1683 Kochowski took part in the battle of Vienna as historiographus privilegiatus (the privileged historian); a position granted to him by king Jan III Sobieski, an admirer of his historian skills.
 Next year he published the official relation from that – Commentarius belli adversus Turcas (Memoirs from the war against Turks).
 He also tried to make the national epos, but he managed to write only one canto, edited as Dzieło Boskie albo Pieśni Wiednia wybawionego (The Work of God or Songs of Liberated Vienna, also in 1684.

 The last, most original and interesting piece of Kochowski was Trybut należyty wdzięczności wszystkiego dobrego Dawcy, Panu i Bogu albo Psalmodia polska za dobrodziejstwa Boskie dziękująca (The Appropriate Gift of Gratefulness for the Giver of Everything Good, Lord and God, or Polish Psalmody, Thanking for the God's Benefits) from 1695, usually called simply Psalmodia polska (The Polish Psalmody).
 It distinguishes itself, on one hand, by the Bible stylization, and on the other hand, by the change of point of view from Hebrew to Pole, from Jew to Christian, from ancient person to modern one.
 There are mixed 14 private and 22 public psalms.
 It tells about the expiation and the God's mercy, moderation of greeds and believing in the providence (złota mierność – the golden mean), special role of Poland in the world (antemurale christianitatis – the bulwark of Christianity) and the superiority of Polish political system (złota wolność – the golden liberty).
 Psalmodia polska is recognized as one of the main monuments of old Polish literature and the best synthesis of Sarmatism.

 In 1658 Kochowski married Marianna (Marianne) Misiowska.
 They had a son, Hieronim Franciszek (Jerome Francis), as late as 1674.
 After the death of Marianna in 1677 he married rich widow Magdalena (Madeline) Frezer.
 In 1696 she also died.
+Wespazjan Kochowski died in Kraków on 6 June 1700.

 He was the best friend of Jan Gawiński, who was also a good poet.
-His friends were also Stefan Bidziński (a well-known soldier), Hieronim Komornicki (abbot of Święty Krzyż) and Pakosław Lanckoroński (a politician).

 Kochowski was very popular in his time.
 He was also very popular in the last period of partitions and between the Wars.
 Last time he is more and more esteemed again.